siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-proxmox-vs-vmware-what-are-the-main-security-differences.md

 date: '2024-10-20T20:54:49+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will delve into the main security differences between proxmox and vmware, providing you with a comprehensive understanding.'
+description:  'This article will delve into the main security differences between proxmox and vmware, providing you with a comprehensive understanding.'

 url:  /proxmox-vs-vmware-what-are-the-main-security-differences/
 featured_image: /images/proxmox.webp